 Location: Rodale Institute Experimental Farm, 611 Siegfriedale Road, Kutztown, PA 19530

 Compensation: An ideal candidate will complete this internship for college credit.
 Additionally, there is an opportunity for a student to receive housing at Rodale Institute, as well as some organic food from the farm.
-Students not receiving college credit may be eligible for a $200/week stipend.
+Interns not receiving college credit will be paid $7.25/hour if receiving housing, or $9.50/hour if not receiving housing.

 Schedule: An ideal candidate for a summer internship could commit to at least 30 hours/week for a minimum of 12 weeks.
 An ideal candidate for a spring or fall internship could commit to at least 15 hours/week for at least 12 weeks.

-To Apply: Please send a cover letter, resume and at least two work samples (preferably completed video or photography projects) to Diana Martin at Diana.Martin@RodaleInstitute.org.
+To Apply: Please send a cover letter, resume and at least two work samples (preferably completed video or photography projects) to Jack Dempsey at Jack.Dempsey@RodaleInstitute.org.

 Deadlines: Suggested deadlines are listed below.
-If you miss a deadline, or you are interested in a internship that does not meet the minimum duration, please contact Diana Martin, Director of Communications at Diana.Martin@RodaleInstitute.org, as exceptions can sometimes be made based on the needs of Rodale Institute.
+If you miss a deadline, or you are interested in an internship that does not meet the minimum duration, please contact Jack Dempsey, Videographer, at Jack.Dempsey@RodaleInstitute.org, as exceptions can sometimes be made based on the needs of Rodale Institute.

 - Summer Internship: February 1